flyteorg/flyte/docs/introduction/core_use_cases/data_engineering.md

 Next, we parse the raw `timestamp`s and represent the time as separate `date` and `time` columns.
 Notice that we can encode the assumptions we have about this task's resource requirements with the {py:class}`~flytekit.Resources` object.
-If those assumptions ever change we can update the resource request here, or override it at the workflow-level with the {ref}`with_overrides <resource_with_overrides>` method.
+If those assumptions ever change, we can update the resource request here, or override it at the workflow-level with the {ref}`with_overrides <resource_with_overrides>` method.

 ```{code-cell} ipython3